reynolds-adam/reynolds-adam.github.io/_pages/home.md

   - image_path: /assets/images/home/boat_home.jpg
     alt: "about"
     title: "About Me"
-    excerpt: "Learn more than you care to know about me"
+    excerpt: "Learn more than you probably care to know"
     url: "/about/"
     btn_class: "btn--primary"
     btn_label: "Learn more"